adirad/website/content/project/SibRel/index.md

 slides: ""
 ---
 **Examining outcomes of sibling comparisons across cultures.**
 *Undergraduate Honors Thesis.* Measured differences in harmfulness and usefulness ratings of sibling comparisons in interdependent versus independent individuals.
 Conducted at the Lockwood Lab at the University of Toronto, under the supervision of Drs.
-Penelope Lockwood and Claire Midgley."
+Penelope Lockwood and Claire Midgley.